Sharnee Zoll-Norman: Professional career

-Sharnee was drafted 29th overall in the 2008 WNBA Draft to the Los Angeles Sparks.
+Sharnee was drafted 29th overall in the 2008 WNBA draft to the Los Angeles Sparks.
 After being waived by the Sparks, she spent a short time with the Minnesota Lynx before continuing her playing career overseas.
 In the 2008–2009 season, she signed with a Romanian club named Sepsi B.C..
 Zoll led the Romanian league and EuroCup in assists.
 In the following season, Zoll signed with Botas Spor in Adana, Turkey.
 Again she led the Turkish league and EuroCup in assists.
 Till 2013 Zoll was playing with CCC Polkowice in Poland.
 She led the league in assists and assist-to-turnover ratio while leading CCC to its highest ever finish in the PLKK playoffs (2nd place).
 In 2011–12, Zoll's CCC Polkowice team participated in EuroLeague Women.
 She led the competition in assists per game at 6.6 while playing alongside current Spark Jantel Lavender.
 In 2012–13, Zoll's CCC Polkowice team won PLKK Champions title and Polish Cup as well.
 In the 2013–2014 season, she signed with a Polish club named KSSSE AZS PWSZ Gorzów Wielkopolski.

 Zoll-Norman was hired as an assistant coach for the University of Rhode Island women's basketball team in 2019.
+She is now an Assistant Coach for Penn State University Women's Basketball.